VergeGroup/swift-verge/README.md

 ### Fragment does embed state with versioning

-`Fragment` manages the version of itself, the version will increment each modified that can't detect how exactly modified.
+`Fragment` manages the version of itself, the version will increment each modification. however, it can't get how exactly modified from the modification.  and Fragment returns equality by comparing their version.
+That is the reason why Fragment may return boolean that false negative.
+If Fragment returns equality false, it may be actually equals.

 ```swift
 struct YourState {